Sudesh22/IOconnect/README.md

 # IOconnect
 Final Year Project on IIoT (Industry 4.0), developed using STM32.
-The motive of this project is to develop a safe and secure IoT network, thereby ensuring data integrity between the communication of IoT devices.
-We also aim to eliminate the need IoT Gateways by utilizing the technical advancements of the modern microcontrollers.
+This project aims to develop a safe and secure IoT network, thereby ensuring data integrity between the communication of IoT devices.
+To eliminate the need IoT Gateways by utilizing the technical advancements of the modern microcontrollers and to provide a clean UI with Real-time analysis and predictive analysis.

 ## Problem Statement
 Design and implement a comprehensive Industrial Internet of Things (IIoT) 4.0 solution for optimizing manufacturing processes and enhancing operational efficiency in a smart factory environment.

-## Limitations of the Existing system
-Many existing IoT systems lack robust security measures, relying on basic encryption and authentication methods.
-This inadequacy leaves them vulnerable to sophisticated attacks, including intrusion, data breaches, and device manipulation.
-IoT networks consist of a wide array of devices, each with unique specifications and communication protocols.
-Existing solutions often struggle to provide uniform security across this diverse ecosystem, leading to vulnerabilities in certain devices or communication channels, that are prone to vulnerabilities such as hacking.
-Also to keep up with the upcoming trend of Machine Learning and use its potential for Growth estimation and to increase the efficiency of existing systems.

 ## Working

 It sends sensor data to Raspberry Pi based Server by Encrypting with AES-256 encryption algorithm.
 The Verifies data integrity with SHA-256 generated hash.
 Real-time monitoring on dashboard and prediction of comapny